SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-cmdset-with-dialog-api.md

 8. Open **HelloWorldCommandSet.manifest.json** in the **src\extensions\helloWorld** folder.

     This file defines your extension type and a unique identifier `id` for your extension.
-You’ll need this unique identifier later when debugging and deploying your extension to SharePoint.
+You need this unique identifier later when debugging and deploying your extension to SharePoint.

     Note the actual command definitions in the manifest file.
 These are the actual buttons that are exposed based on the registration target.
-In the default template, you'll find two different buttons: **Command One** and **Command Two**.
+In the default template, you find two different buttons: **Command One** and **Command Two**.

     ![ListView Command Set manifest json content](../../../images/ext-com-vscode-manifest.png)